 Founder and Financial Advisor

-Russ is an Accredited Wealth Management Advisor℠ and Chartered Retirement Planning Counselor℠ with over a decade of financial planning experience.
+Russ is an Accredited Wealth Management Advisor℠ and Chartered Retirement Planning Counselor℠ with over two decades of financial planning experience.
 He is a member of the Flagship Harbor Advisors network, and also a member of the Financial Planning Association.
 Russ also proudly supports the Foundation for Financial Planning – which brings free, professional financial advice to wounded veterans, domestic violence survivors and many others.
-Russ believes that every client needs help realizing their Big Ideas, and that smart financial planning goes a long way toward helping clients enjoy life’s simple pleasures.
-See our Financial Management and Investment Principles Summary for more insight about Russ’s investment management priorities.

 Before coming to work with Kefauver Financial Planning & Wealth Management, Mandy spent over a decade in financial services as a regional account manager.
 Mandy’s friendly and welcoming personality is eclipsed only by her strong organizational ability.